axmanalad/KapsuLog/docs/developers/CONTRIBUTING.md

     ```

 ### Setting up Database
 To set up the PostgreSQL database locally, you will need to configure your PG Admin 4 first.
-Afterwards, create a database for MaiPon and set up the environment variables with the following:
+Afterwards, create a database for KapsuLog and set up the environment variables with the following:

 In frontend directory:
 - `REACT_APP_API_URL`: The link to the hosted backend (i.e. `http://localhost:3000`)